dgaydukov/cert-aws/sa/files/sa.md

 `aws lambda invoke --function-name=sqs-InfoLambda --invocation-type=Event --payload='{"user":"Jack"}' response.json`.
 You get response immediately, yet `response.json` would be empty, you pass it to be consistent with sync call
 * trigger - resource that calls your lambda (for both cases you would see invocation as trigger under sqs console):
     * event source mapping (`AWS::Lambda::EventSourceMapping`) - you can configure trigger as event source for sqs/sns/kinesis/MSK/dynamoDB streams (take a look at `sa/cloudformation/sqs-lambda.yml`)
-    Both sqs standard & fifo support as event source for lambda.
+    Both sqs standard & fifo support as event source for lambda. `BatchSize` - size of how many messages send to lambda, default 10, max standard sqs - 10k, fifo - 10
+    With batch only 1 lambda is called to process all 10 messages.
+For fifo lambda scaled concurrently based on number of messageGroupId
     * direct invocation (`AWS::ApiGatewayV2::Integration`) - in this case you create invocation from other aws service like api gateway, and you also need to add permissions

 ###### Step Functions